DUOLabs333/service/README.md

-This is the repository for `service`, an alternative to systemd, written completely in bash (a benefit of this is that it's completely cross-platform).
+This is the repository for `service`, an alternative to systemd, written completely in Python.
 This is not meant to a complete replacement for systemd, but is meant to be a lightweight alternative to managing services without having to resort to something like Docker.

 To start, move `service` to a location in your PATH.
 Then, create the folder `~/Services`.